Everyone loves a great plot twist.

 “You are not your job; you’re not how much money you have in the bank.
 You are not the car you drive.
 You’re not the contents of your wallet.
 You are not your f***ing khakis.
 You are all-singing, all-dancing crap of the world.”Fight Club

-Hopefully, the plot twist examples and famous books included above have inspired you to start writing your own stories with a delicious and unexpected twist.
+Hopefully, the good plot twist examples and famous books included above have inspired you to start writing your own stories with a delicious and unexpected twist.

-What makes the process even more fun is that a plot twist may arise in your mind unexpectedly as you write the story, revealing itself to you in the same way you would reveal it to a reader.
+What makes the process even more fun is that a plot twist may arise in your mind unexpectedly as you write the entire story, revealing itself to you in the same way you would reveal it to a reader.